MeridianInnovation/PMRID/README.md

 Thanks to Takao, according to the [article](https://research.nvidia.com/sites/default/files/pubs/2017-03_Loss-Functions-for/NN_ImgProc.pdf), `the mix` is better and will generate a `slightly higer psnr and ssim`.
 The paper claims it will do a better job to preserve edges as well.
 So we will implement the mix [here]().
 More details can be found at [Denoisers](https://github.com/MeridianInnovation/Denoisers).

 ### Hyperameters
 The batch size is `32` or 64.
 The optimizer is `Adam`.
-The learning rate is `1e-2`.
+The learning rate is `1e-3`.

 #### Learning rate
 Based on our experiments, when reaching convergence, it is too slow to converge if lr is 1e-4.
-It is OK to have a constant learing rate as 1e-3 (a little bit slow but OK), but it will converge after epoch 8.
-So we will use 1e-2 because it is faster, and when we use learning rate scheduler to decrease the lr gradually, it will not end up too slow (thats will happen if you use a constant of 1e-3).
+It is OK to have a constant learing rate as 1e-3 (a little bit slow but OK), but it will converge after epoch 8 with constant lr scheduler.
+We initially want to use 1e-2 because it is faster, but experiment [here](images/faild_experiments/faild_lr_0.01_batch_size_32_loss_spike.png) sees a sudden spike in loss during the last few batches of the first epoch, although the model trains smoothly during the first few batches.
+So to make training more smoothly, we use lr = 1e-3.
+When we use 1e-3, the l1 loss after the first epoch is around 0.02962, when we use lr= 1e-2, the loss is around 0.02688.

 #### Optimizer
 For optimizer, Adam is better than SGD without any momentum.
 If Adam fails to converge, we should try Yogi.